Page last updated on:

 - For years, the property owner allowed people to use the area as a parking lot.
 The open pit parking will be used for construction vehicles and equipment.

-- During the first phase of the project, the developer may request periodic use of on-street parking areas for limited time periods.
+- During the first phase of the Fairhaven Center project, the developer may request periodic use of on-street parking areas for limited time periods.
 The City will consider these requests, and if approved, signage will be posted on the site in advance of closures.

 - During the second and third phases, parking at Mill Avenue and 11th Street may be impacted.
 It is possible for the developer to request a closure of on-street parking for up to 2 years.

-Project Timeline
+Fairhaven Center Project Timeline

-Phase 1 – Est. Spring 2025 through Summer 2026
+Phase 1 – Est. Fall 2025 through Summer 2027

 Activity |